-Texas energy plan FAQ
+Texas energy plan FAQs

-What is a fixed rate energy plan?
+What is a fixed-rate plan?

-What is a variable rate energy plan?
+What is a variable-rate plan?

 Who do I call if there’s an outage?